-A charming apartment, perfect for a romantic break, close to local transport, shops, restaurants and beautiful walks.
+A charming shabby chic apartment, close to local transport, shops, restaurants and beautiful walks.

 On entering into Buckingham House, you will find the apartment's entrance to your left-hand side, just before the main staircase.

-Walk into the beautifully and thoughtfully appointed open plan living area, filled with some nostalgic antiques that have been lovingly brought back to life, a truly wistful and romantic ambiance.
+Walk into the beautifully and thoughtfully appointed open plan living area, filled with some nostalgic antiques that have been lovingly brought back to life, a truly warm and welcoming ambience.

 Pass through the modern fitted kitchen area into the beautifully light and cosy double bedroom.